 The agency delayed consideration of the rule in September amid resistance from industry groups representing trading firms and exchanges including Archer-Daniels-Midland Co.
-(ADM), Cargill Inc., Macquarie Bank Ltd. and the Kansas City Board of Trade.
+(ADM:US), Cargill Inc., Macquarie Bank Ltd. and the Kansas City Board of Trade.
 Groups including the Commodity Markets Council and National Grain and Feed Association said the proposed regulation would unnecessarily capture commercial end-users trading derivatives to hedge risk.

 “Although we have not seen the final rule text, we appreciate the commission’s responsiveness to the concerns of CMC and other commercial market participants,” Sanjeev Joshipura, president of the Commodity Markets Council, said in an e-mail statement.
 “While we continue to have concerns around the cost of compliance with this rule, we believe today’s modification is a helpful step.”